New project about understandable information

 - Increase knowledge on how to write in a clear way and convey the information so that recipients with cognitive impairments can understand the contents in the best way.

 - Find out how text, but also other media, can be designed in the best way for people with different cognitive conditions.

 - Use the new knowledge to contribute to a clarification of the terminology around plain language, easy to read and accessible language in Swedish.

 - Contribute to the new knowledge dissemination to relevant stakeholders, especially producers of text and information.

 - Contribute to better interaction between end users and the authorities who have the task of working with understandable public information.

 Consortium: The Swedish Dyslexia Association (project leader), Aphasia Association, Autism & Asperger Association, National Association of children, youth and adults with developmental disabilities and Funka.

 Period: 2016 - 2019

-”Understandable Text and Information for All” is a three-year research project aimed at improving access to understandable and accessible social information in Sweden.
+”Understandable Text and Information for All” is a three-year project aimed at improving access to understandable and accessible social information in Sweden.
 This autumn Funka, together with partners and user organisations, is conducting user tests focusing on reading comprehension of different types of texts.